Keeping Your Beautiful, New, Smile

 retainers at the end of treatment that will hold your teeth as perfect as they were when you

 finished.
-Retainers play an important role in maintaining your beautiful, straight smile and will
+Retainers play an important role in maintaining your beautiful, straight smile and

 determine how your teeth look for years to come.
-Wearing retainers as directed will also help
+Wearing retainers as directed will also

 protect your investment in your orthodontic treatment.